billthefarmer/diary/src/main/assets/help.md

 ## Index
 You may use an index page.
 If an index page is set the app will start on that page unless receiving media from another app.
 See **Links** for the syntax for links to other diary entries and external sites.
+The **Add link** menu item will add a link, using the index template, to the index.

+## Index template
+The index template defaults to `<<date>>`, which gives an entry that looks like [Sunday 13 August 2022](#).
+The template uses the same rules as the entry template date code or pattern below.
+Text outside the angle brackets will be used unchanged, text inside the angle brackets will be interpreted as a date code or date pattern, as below.

-## Template
+## Entry template
 You may use an entry template.
 If a template is set it will be copied to today's entry if it is empty.
 If the template contains a date code `<<date>>` or date pattern `<<date EEEE d MMMM yyyy HH:mm>>` the